Danish DPA (Datatilsynet) releases new cookie guidelines – here are the essentials.

 Example: How to withdraw consent?

 A user has given consent to cookies on a website.
 However, the user now wants to withdraw this consent.
 She opens the cookie pop-up, goes to data processing by purpose and deselects all cookies set by purpose (functional, statistical and marketing).
 By deselecting all cookies, data processing will no longer occur as all cookies are now blocked from being set in her browser.
 She is no longer tracked by third-party trackers.

 Children should be offered special protection under the General Data Protection Regulation.
 Children are often less aware of the risks and consequences that may be associated with the processing of personal data.
 Such special protection should apply in particular to the use of children’s personal data for marketing purposes; when creating user profiles; or using services provided directly to children.

 When a website wants to process personal information about a child it must consider whether the child is able to give consent by itself or whether the consent should be obtained by a parent (or guardian).

 Whether the child can give consent depends on a specific maturity assessment.
 Generally, a child of 15 years will be mature enough to consent on their own behalf.

 When children use social media or other information technology services

-The GDPR holds additional strict requirements for obtaining consent from children using social media (e.g. Snapchat, Instagram, YouTube, Facebook) or e-commerce and online games directly targeted children (or which provides access to children).
+The GDPR holds additional strict requirements for obtaining consent from children using social media (e.g. Snapchat, Instagram, YouTube, Facebook) or e-commerce and online games directly targeting children (or which provide access to children).